Acquirers that need insight into a target’s software architecture should look beyond the design plans and directly into the code.

 Figure 2.
 The reality is often low modularity and high dependencies.

 Over time, it’s not unusual for implementation details to stray from the intended architecture, and so the architecture diagrams reflect the current system less and less.
 Developers are often on tight deadlines to ship new or improved system functionality and are forced to skip best practices like code reviews and maintenance, automated testing, or secure programming practices.
 Similarly, organizations often lack the discipline to maintain conformance to the defined architecture.

-Lack of testing and related best practices lead to codebases that are patched together in a hasty fashion, and they can become messy and brittle.
-Testing messy code that is highly interdependent can be challenging and time-consuming.
-A codebase that breaks with a small change is difficult to maintain.
-All these factors should be assessed as part of software due diligence, so the acquiring company can understand things like:
+Lack of testing and related best practices can also lead to codebases that stray from the intended design criteria, and the logic defined by the code can become tangled and brittle to change.
+Testing the functionality of messy code that is highly interdependent can be challenging and time-consuming.
+A codebase that breaks with a small change is difficult to maintain, let alone to evolve.
+All these factors should be assessed as part of software due diligence, so the acquiring company can understand things like

 A Black Duck® Design Quality Audit serves as a bridge between the intended architecture and the actual implementation to provide a complete picture of the overall design quality of the target company’s software systems.
 This type of audit is also useful for measuring the modularity of a system and identifying problematic components.
 It provides insight at the source code level and assesses the maintainability of the system as well as the underlying components.